bluetoother/ble-shepherd/README.md

 - Controlling the network with no pain, i.e., auto reconnection, permission of device joining, built-in database and many more.
 - Creating BLE IoT apps is simple and quick.
 - Allows you to define _Services_ and _Characteritics_ on **ble-shepherd** itself to make it a BLE gadget. **ble-shepherd** not just plays as a network controller.
 - Based-on node.js.
-It's easy to integrate BLE apps with other services or font-end frameworks, e.g., http server, express, React.js, Angular.js.
+It's easy to integrate BLE apps with other services or frameworks, e.g., http server, express, React.js, Angular.js.

 <br />
 <a name="Installation"></a>